hawkinsw/CPPTimes/OOPIntro.md

 ### The Persistence of Access Specifiers

 As a brief aside, it is important to understand the persistence of access specifiers in a `struct` or `class`.
-The level of access granted by the use of an accessibility specifier continues until the next access specifier.
+The level of access granted by the use of an accessibility specifier remains in force until the next access specifier.
 For example, in

 ```C++
 class A {